cloudmesh/useful-introduction_to_cloud-2015/docs/source/cloudmesh/setup/setup_openstack.rst

 This can be done in multiple ways, using the command line, vagrant, or the horizon GUI.
-Let us assume you have set it up via the horizon GUI or the novaclient commandline.
+Let us assume you have set it up via the horizon GUI or the novaclient command line.
 This is described in the following document:

 More information about horizon on FutureSystems is available at `our manual page <../../iaas/openstack.html#horizon-gui.html>`_.